RedisLabs/redislabs-docs/content/rs/security/ldap/_index.md

 Before enabling LDAP in Redis Software, you should verify a few things:

 1. You’ll need to know the LDAP groups that correspond to the levels of access you wish to authorize.
-Each LDAP group will be mapped to a Redis Software access control group.
+Each LDAP group will be mapped to a Redis Software access control role.

-1. You’ll also need a Redis Software access control group for each LDAP group.
+1. You’ll also need a Redis Software access control role for each LDAP group.
 If you haven’t already set up [role-based access controls]({{<relref "rs/security/passwords-users-roles.md##olebased-access-control">}}) (RBAC), you should do so before enabling LDAP.

 1. Finally, you need the the following LDAP info: